ShobaS/Daily-Log/log.md

 Day 28:
 Learnt about few concepts in Javascript like inheritance, factory functions and so on.
 Having some basic idea about those.
 Have to explore in detail about these topics.

+Day 29:
+Learnt about few git commands from the course.
+Having a thought to explore more js concepts.